VielLosero/srpm/README.md

 ```
 Seems all up to date.

-I look if the package is from slackware or slackbuilds.
+Find in where repository the package are. slackware or slackbuilds.
 Whit srpm package locate.
 ```
 [root@arcadia t1]# srpm -pl webkit2gtk
 SBO: libraries/webkit2gtk